Cybersecurity and how to protect yourself from cybercrime

 And it’s not about to get better.
 In fact, experts expect cybercrime damages to reach $10.5 trillion per year by 2025.

 This can only mean one thing for business owners.
-We need to prioritise having a cybersecurity strategy.
-Or at least put a few simple things in place to mitigate against it.
+We need to prioritise having a cyber security strategy.

-Because without a cyber security strategy, you and your business cannot defend itself from cyber threats, leaving you vulnerable to malicious fraudsters, who could identify your business as an easy target.
+Because without a cyber security strategy, you and your business cannot defend yourself from cyber threats, leaving you vulnerable to malicious fraudsters, who could identify your business as an easy target.

 I was shocked by the statistics above (still am…) So, with the help of a few friends, I decided to dig into how businesses can protect themselves against cybercrime.